bradhowes/AUv3Host/README.md

 * `Play` -- start playing a repeating scale of notes for each AUv3 instance
 * `Note` -- play a single note for the currently active AUv3 component.
 Useful to hear the output of just one component.

+# Dependencies

+The project itself consists of three internal Swift packages:

+* AudioUnitHost -- the hosting code for the AUv3 components
+* PresetDocumentManager -- handles preset creation, updating, and deletion as well as saving and restoring from `UserDefaults`
+* TypedFullState -- conversion between the `fullState` type of `[String: Any]` and a typed-Any representation that can supports the `Codable` protocol uses to save/restore values to/from `UserDefaults`.

+Additionally, the code also depends on the external [AUv3Support](https://github.com/bradhowes/AUv3Support) Swift package that my AUv3 components also depend on.